Morse theory and moduli spaces of self-avoiding polygonal linkages: Moduli spaces of cycle linkages and configurations

 Hence the cocircular linkage is a critical point of the area function.

-Conversely, any critical point of $A$ must satisfy formula~\eqref{E-4-3}, which is equivalent to~\eqref{E-4-2} and is fulfilled exclusively by the cocircular linkage.
+Conversely, any critical point of $A$ must satisfy~\eqref{E-4-3}, which is equivalent to~\eqref{E-4-2} and is fulfilled exclusively by the cocircular linkage.
 Since the cocircular linkage in $\mathcal M^{+}(C_m,\ell)$ is unique, the proposition follows. \end{proof}

-\begin{remark} The area function actually attains maximum at the cocircular linkage.
-This can be derived from an idea of Steiner~\cite{Steiner-1838} on ``mirroring the dent'' combined with a compactness argument. \end{remark}
+\begin{remark} The area function actually attains its maximum at the cocircular linkage.
+This property can be derived using Steiner's idea of ``mirroring the dent''~\cite{Steiner-1838} combined with a compactness argument. \end{remark}

+The following proposition asserts the non-degeneracy of the critical point, which in turn enables us to establish the smoothness of the projection map in the next subsection (see Proposition~\ref{P-4-14}).